aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 #
 # Fabric Name, required to match Ansible Group name covering all devices in the Fabric | Required.
 fabric_name: < Fabric_Name >
-# DC Name, required to match Ansible Group name convering all devices in the DC | Required for 5-stage CLOS (Super-spines)
+# DC Name, required to match Ansible Group name covering all devices in the DC | Required for 5-stage CLOS (Super-spines)
 dc_name: < DC_Name >
 # POD Name, only used in Fabric Documentation | Optional, fallback to dc_name and then to fabric_name
 # Recommended be common between Spines, Leafs within a POD (One l3ls topology)